-Field/Button Action Show Element Stereotypes Select this checkbox on the 'Elements' tab to show all element stereotypes and keywords in the current diagram; for example (with 'Use Stereotype' icons not selected): Use Stereotype Icons Select this checkbox on the 'Elements' tab to display icons instead of text, for those element stereotypes that have icons defined.
+Field/Button Action Show Element Stereotypes Select this checkbox on the 'Elements' tab to show all element stereotypes and keywords in the current diagram; for example (with 'Use Stereotype' icons not selected): Deselect this checkbox to hide all element stereotype names, icons and keywords.
+AutomotiveDomain::Class1 Use Stereotype Icons Select this checkbox on the 'Elements' tab to display icons instead of text, for those element stereotypes that have icons defined.
 Stereotypes that do not have associated icons are still represented by the stereotype names; for example.